A Special Honors start to UConn!

 Honors students participating in First Summer will experience the program as members of two communities: the First Summer community at large and the Honors First Summer community.
 Part of accomplishing this second, Honors community will be the creation of a shared academic experience.
 That shared academic experience comprises taking one common course for Honors credit and choosing a second course from among three choices, as follows:

-- All Honors First Summer students will take HDFS 1060, a course which fulfills Sophomore Honors core requirements, as their first course.
+- All Honors First Summer students will take as their first course HDFS 1060, a course that fulfills the University Honors Laureate Core course requirement.
 Dr. Kari Adamsons has designed this Honors course specifically with Honors students in mind.
 During First Summer, she will expand course activities to take advantage of this unique summer experience.
 Honors students speak very highly of this Honors-only First Summer course.

-- In addition to HDFS 1060, all Honors students will choose a second course from among the following pre-approved courses: MUSI 1003 (earns Honors credit!), COMM 1000, PHIL 1104, or MATH 1060Q (see descriptions below).
-All four choices are great ones, but note that MUSI 1003 will also earn you Honors credit, as the professor runs an Honors-enhanced track within the course.
+- In addition to HDFS 1060, all Honors students will choose a second course from among the following pre-approved courses: ANTH 1000, COMM 1000, ECON 1202, MUSI 1003, PHIL 1104, or SOCI 1501 (see descriptions below).
+All three choices are great ones, but note that MUSI 1003 may also earn you Honors credit, as the professor is offering an Honors conversion option for the course.

-- Finally, Honors students have the option (with approval) to take a third course.* Note that certain class combinations are not possible given time conflicts.
+- Finally, Honors students have the option (with approval of an Honors academic advisor) to take a third course.* Note that certain class combinations are not possible given time conflicts.

-*Please be aware that adding a third course will increase the total cost of the program, as tuition is calculated per credit.
-(Adding a 3-credit course in Summer 2017 will increase the total program cost by $1407.
+*Please be aware that adding a third course will increase the total cost of the program, as course fees are calculated per credit.
+(Adding a 3-credit course in Summer 2019 will increase the total program cost by $1608.
 See First Summer Fees & Dates for complete information about program costs.)

 If you would like more detailed information on academic and other requirements for UConn Honors students, visit the helpful Admitted First Years page at the Honors website.